drwaterman/python-endpoint/README.md

-# python-endpoint: A minimal scaffolding for creating REST endpoints using Python, hug, and Docker
+# python-endpoint: A minimal scaffolding for creating REST endpoints using Python, FastAPI, and Docker

 ## Basic Use

-`api.py` is the Python script that defines the endpoint(s).
-Logic can be in api.py, or it can be imported from other Python modules if more complexity is required.
+`main.py` is the Python script that defines the endpoint(s).
+Logic can be in main.py, or it can be imported from other Python modules if more complexity is required.

 To start the REST server in dev mode, run:

 ```
-hug -f api.py
+uvicorn main:app --reload
 ```

 This will start a server on port 8000.
 Navigate your browser to http://localhost:8000